mrlunchbox777/advent-of-code-2025/days/day7/README.md

 1. The AI understood the problem, found a solution, and validated it against the example data fairly quickly after a few iterations.
 I had to retry the initial prompt because I provided the wrong example data initially (forgot to save).
 2. I realized I forgot to ask it to count the number of times it split, and asked it to do that.
 It did with ease.
 3. I tested the solution against the puzzle input data and it worked perfectly the first time.
+4. I asked it to implement part 2, it did so correctly, but it was too slow for the puzzle input, so I had to ask it to optimize it.

 TODO: add summary of thoughts